 6-8 springs of rosemary

 Pour the yeast into the water along with the pinch of sugar, and whisk until combined.
-Leave for a few minutes to begin to activate the yeast.
+Leave for 3 minutes until bubbles form.

 I really hope you like this one, especially all those who enjoy bread, cakes or any other baking goodness.
 There’s so many different ways you can take it.
 Let me know if you like the recipe either on here, or on Instagram (@OTCooks_Eats), and tell your friends about the blog and the account.
 Would be great to see a few people trying this one!
 Stay tuned for the rest of the week, where there will be a recipe every day, and use the hashtag #7recipes7days.